Oil-Based Stain vs. Water-Based Stains: Which Is Better?

 Deep Wood Penetration

 One characteristic of oil-based stain is its deep penetration, which gives wood a bold surface colour.
-This makes the colour harder to remove once applied and provides a long-lasting effect.
+This makes the color harder to remove once applied and provides a long-lasting effect.
 This characteristic is best for hardwoods or when the goal is a traditional, classic look.

 Enhances Wood Grain

 One primary aim of using oil-based stain is to enhance the wood grain.
-When the oil slips into the pores of the wood, the colour variations become more pronounced and the beauty is enhanced.
+When the oil slips into the pores of the wood, the color variations become more pronounced and the beauty is enhanced.

 Durability